freddieFishCake/natural-alarm/README.md

 # natural-alarm
 Java sunrise simulator LED controller using Raspberry Pi and ANAVI Light Controller with MQTT

-This project requires specific hardware including any Raspberry Pi, including the Pi Zero, RGB LED strips, a suitable poser supply and this MQTT based LED controller:  https://www.crowdsupply.com/anavi-technology/light-controller.
+This project requires specific hardware including any Raspberry Pi, including the Pi Zero, RGB LED strips, a suitable power supply and this MQTT based LED controller:  https://www.crowdsupply.com/anavi-technology/light-controller.

 The project requires Java 8 or above.